 • Commercial Industrial (CI) Zone: for light industrial and commercial uses on Burnside’s main streets that have high visibility and access to transit

-• General Industrial (GI) Zone: for light and heavy industrial uses in Burnside away from main streets, separated from commercial and residential areas.
+• Burnside General Industrial (BGI) Zone: for light and heavy industrial uses in Burnside away from main streets, separated from commercial and residential areas.